EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

  Saved qp weights ...
 ~~~

-_Note:_{: style="color: red"} more information is printed out as you increase the verbosity.
+You can get more information by increasing the [print verbosity](/docs/input/commandline/#pr).

 PbTe is an _insulator_, both in real life and in the LDA.  **lmf**{: style="color: blue"} automatically detects
-what appears to be an insulating state; in that case it prints out the highest occupied state and lowest unoccupied state it encountered
+what appears to be an insulating state, in which case it prints out the highest occupied state and lowest unoccupied state it encountered
 and the "bandgap."\\
-_Note 1:_{: style="color: red"} the bandgap is only the actual bandgap if the actual band edges coincide with one of the mesh of discrete _k_ points
+_Note 1:_{: style="color: red"} the "bandgap" is only the actual bandgap if the actual band edges coincide with one of the mesh of discrete _k_ points
 used for integration.
 It is true in PbTe (both band edges fall at L) but not other cases, e.g. Si.
 See [this tutorial](/tutorial/lmf/lmf_bandedge/).\\
 _Note 2:_{: style="color: red"} the band code may incorrectly determine that the system is
 an insulator.
 This can happen when band gaps are small and the _k_ mesh is too coarse.